Data Processing Agreement

 ARTICLE 8 – INCIDENTS

-• Nature of the incident
+• The nature of the incident

-• Time of discovery
+• The time of discovery

 • Immediate measures taken to limit additional damage

-• Time of resolution of the incident
+• The time of resolution of the incident (if known)

-• Structural measures taken for future prevention
+• Structural measures taken to prevent recurrence

 ARTICLE 9 – CONFIDENTIALITY AND SECRECY

-The processor is obligated to maintain the confidentiality of the personal data it receives from the controller.
-Exceptions to this rule are only possible if the processor is required to disclose the data by law or court order, or if the data is provided at the request of the controller.
+The Processor is obligated to maintain the confidentiality of the personal data it receives from the Controller.
+Exceptions to this rule are only possible if the Processor is required to disclose the data by law or court order, or if the data is provided at the request of the Controller.

-The confidentiality obligation remains in effect after the transfer or termination of this agreement.
+The confidentiality obligation remains in effect after the transfer or termination of this Agreement.

 ARTICLE 10 – INFORMATION